AdobeDocs/advertising.en/help/dsp/planner/planner-settings.md

 ---
-title: Reach plan settings
+title: Settings for Connected TV Reach Plans
-description: See descriptions of the settings for reach plans.
+description: See descriptions of the settings for connected TV reach plans.
 feature: DSP Planner
 ---
-# Reach plan settings
+# Settings for Connected TV Reach Plans

 *Beta feature*